 Närke is a province situated in the central part of the southern half of Sweden.
-In English it is sometimes referred to as Nerike (an archaic spelling of the province) and Nericia (the Latin name).
-The province is the home of around 205.000 inhabitants and is nowadays part of the counties of Örebro, Västmanland and Södermanland.
+In English, it is sometimes referred to as Nerike (archaic spelling of the province) and Nericia (the Latin name).
+The province is the home of around 205.000 inhabitants and is nowadays part of the counties of Örebro, Västmanland, and Södermanland.

 Largest City: Örebro